Semantic audio: Applications

 With the development of applications that use this semantic information to support the user in identifying, organising, and exploring audio signals, and interacting with them.
 These applications include music information retrieval, semantic web technologies, audio production, sound reproduction, education, and gaming.
 Semantic technology involves some kind of understanding of the meaning of the information it deals with and to this end may incorporate machine learning, digital signal processing, speech processing, source separation, perceptual models of hearing, musicological knowledge, metadata, and ontologies.

 Aside from audio retrieval and recommendation technologies, the semantics of audio signals are also becoming increasingly important, for instance, in object-based audio coding, as well as intelligent audio editing, and processing.
 Recent product releases already demonstrate this to a great extent, however, more innovative functionalities relying on semantic audio analysis and management are imminent.
 These functionalities may utilise, for instance, (informed) audio source separation, speaker segmentation and identification, structural music segmentation, or social and Semantic Web technologies, including ontologies and linked open data.

 Speech recognition is an important semantic audio application.
 But for speech, other semantic operations include language identification, speaker identification or gender identification.
-For more general audio or music, it includes identifying a piece of music (e.g. Shazam (service)) or a movie soundtrack.
+For more general audio or music, it includes identifying a piece of music (e.g. Shazam (music app)) or a movie soundtrack.

 Areas of research in semantic audio include the ability to label an audio waveform with where the harmonies change and what they are and where material is repeated and what instruments are playing.